Xtendify/Simple-Calendar/readme.txt

 = 3.0.9 - TODO =

 * Fix: Fixed all-day ecvents with an end time showing on an extra day.
+* Tweak: Make always enqueue option enabled by default for new installs.

 = 3.0.8 - December 1, 2015 =